 There’s more to the E-M1 Mark III than compact lenses and rock-solid stabilization.
 Performance is also good, with fast and accurate autofocus and even a new mode to use autofocus on astrophotography.
 Cinema 4K video is also a plus, and the fully articulating monitor means you can easily record a travel vlog.

-If you want an interchangeable lens camera that packs light but still delivers high-end performance and image quality, the Olympus OM-D E-M1 Mark III is an excellent option.
+If you want an interchangeable lens camera that packs light but still delivers high-end performance and image quality, theis an excellent option.

 Read the full Olympus OM-D E-M1 Mark III review